Suzuki takes 3-stroke lead at LPGA's Japan Classic - WHIZ News

 SHIGA, Japan (AP) — Local favorite Ai Suzuki shot a bogey-free 7-under 65 to take a three-stroke lead after the second round of the LPGA Japan Classic on Saturday.

-Suzuki had seven birdies at the par-72 Seta Golf Course to finish her two rounds at 12-under 132.
-Gaby Lopez shot 67 and was in second place in the final event of the LPGA Tour’s Asia Swing.
+Suzuki had seven birdies at the par-72 Seta Golf Course for a 12-under 132 total.
+Gaby Lopez shot a 67 and was in second place in the final event of the LPGA Tour’s Asia Swing.

+“I have to shoot more than 3 under to win the tournament,” Suzuki said.
+“Usually winner scores low.
+Especially this week with this course, I think I have to play and score 5 to 6 under.
+That will be my target score tomorrow.”

+Lopez finished birdie-birdie to secure a position in the final grouping on Sunday.

 Australian Hannah Green, who held a share of the lead with Suzuki after the opening round on Friday, shot a 69 and was tied for third with Hyo Joo Kim (68).

+“The back end of the round I felt a lot more confident and I pushed myself to make sure I finished under par,” said Green who had three birdies on the back nine.
+“It was nice to finish birdie-birdie today because I didn’t do that yesterday.”

-Defending champion Nasa Hataoka struggled with her game and finished with a 76 that included five bogeys and a double bogey.
+Defending champion Nasa Hataoka struggled with her game and finished with a 76 that included five bogeys and a double bogey, after an opening-round 71.

-Lexi Thompson, making her first start since the Indy Women in Tech Championship in September, shot a 68 to move up the leaderboard after an opening-round 74 and was 10 strokes behind Suzuki.
+Lexi Thompson, making her first start since the Indy Women in Tech Championship in September, shot a 68 to move up the leaderboard after a first-round 74 and was 10 strokes behind Suzuki.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports